MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/04-Create-Teams-Meeting.md

 ### Calling the Azure Function from React

-1. Now that the `TeamsMeetingFunction` is ready to use, let's call the function from the React app.
+1. Now that the `httpTriggerTeamsUrl` function is ready to use, let's call it from the React app.

-1. Open the *samples/acs-to-teams-meeting/client/react* folder in VS Code.
+1. Expand the *client/react* folder.

 1. Add an *.env* file into the folder with the following values:

     ```
-    REACT_APP_TEAMS_MEETING_FUNCTION=http://localhost:7071/api/TeamsMeetingFunction
+    REACT_APP_TEAMS_MEETING_FUNCTION=http://localhost:7071/api/httpTriggerTeamsUrl

-    REACT_APP_ACS_USER_FUNCTION=http://localhost:7071/api/ACSTokenFunction
+    REACT_APP_ACS_USER_FUNCTION=http://localhost:7071/api/httpTriggerAcsToken
     ```

     These values will be passed into React as it builds so that you can easily change them as needed during the build process.

-1. Open *samples/acs-to-teams-meeting/client/react/App.tsx* file in VS Code.
+1. Open *client/react/App.tsx* file in VS Code.

 1. Locate the `teamsMeetingLink` state variable in the component.
 Remove the hardcoded teams link and replace it with empty quotes: